Russula brevipes

 Russula brevipes is a species of mushroom commonly known as the short-stemmed russula or the stubby brittlegill.
-It is widespread in North America, and was reported from Pakistan in 2006.
-The fungus grows in a mycorrhizal association with trees from several genera, including fir, spruce, Douglas-fir, and hemlock.
-Fruit bodies are white and large, with convex to funnel-shaped caps measuring 7–30 cm wide set atop a thick stipe up to 8 cm long.
+The fruit bodies are white and large, with convex to funnel-shaped caps measuring 7–30 cm wide set atop a thick stipe up to 8 cm long.
 The gills on the cap underside are closely spaced and sometimes have a faint bluish tint.
-Spores are roughly spherical, and have a network-like surface dotted with warts.
+The spores are roughly spherical and have a network-like surface dotted with warts.

-The mushrooms of Russula brevipes often develop under masses of conifer needles or leaves of broadleaved trees, and fruit from summer to autumn.
 Forms of the mushroom that develop a bluish band at the top of the stipe are sometimes referred to as variety acrior.

-Although edible, Russula brevipes mushrooms have a bland or bitter flavor.
+Fruiting from summer to autumn, the mushrooms often develop under masses of leaves or conifer needles in a mycorrhizal association with trees from several genera, including fir, spruce, Douglas-fir, and hemlock.
+It is widespread in North America, and was reported from Pakistan in 2006.
+Although edible, the mushrooms have a bland or bitter flavor.
 They become more palatable once parasitized by the ascomycete fungus Hypomyces lactifluorum, a bright orange mold that covers the fruit body and transforms them into lobster mushrooms.